mmbmf1/mmbmf1/posts/building-rag-api.md

 ## Benefits

-- Question answering - Answer using document context
+- **Question answering** - Answer using document context.
+LLMs can provide accurate, contextual answers based on your own data instead of generic responses.
-- Document Q&A - Query large collections
+- **Document Q&A** - Query large collections.
+Users can ask questions about thousands or millions of documents, and the system finds relevant context automatically.
-- Knowledge bases - Searchable systems
+- **Knowledge bases** - Searchable systems.
+Build intelligent knowledge bases that understand questions and retrieve relevant information automatically.
-- AI assistants - Context-aware responses
+- **AI assistants** - Context-aware responses.
+Create AI assistants that answer questions based on your documentation, codebase, or any text corpus you provide.

 Next: Complete RAG implementation ready to use.